Table of Contents

 Take Aways – Final Thoughts-Home of Ancestral Cliff Dwellings

 The Park Service deserves high praise, as their rangers are exceptionally friendly and knowledgeable about the history of each site.
 They go to great lengths to ensure visitors have a safe yet enjoyable experience.
 Exploring the cliff dwellings, one cannot help but marvel at the ingenuity of the Ancestral Puebloans.
-The multi-level design, efficient use of space, and seamless integration with the natural features of the alcove demonstrate their remarkable ability to construct functional and complex structures within the surrounding environment.
+Their impressive skill is showcased in the multi-level design, space utilization, and seamless integration with the alcove’s natural features.
 While we may not know all the details, we can appreciate the significance of their beliefs in shaping their society.

 Mesa Verde National Park is truly unique, and quite different from Arches national park or even the mystical Monument Valley.
 This park needs to be on everyone’s bucket list itinerary.
 Whether you have 1 day or multiple days, at least do one cliff dwelling tour.
 Visit all the points of interest-step back in time and imagine how different life must have been.
 I have little doubt that Mesa Verde National Park will leave you feeling enchanted.